-The Hospice Team is comprised of a medical director (who partners with the person's own physician), nurse practitioner, registered nurse, respiratory therapist, home health aide, social worker, chaplain and volunteer.
+The Hospice Team is comprised of a medical director (who partners with the person's own physician), nurse practitioner, registered nurse, respiratory therapist, home health aide, social worker, chaplain, and volunteer.
 Hospice provides all medications related to the terminal illness as well as any medical equipment needed in the home.
 Hospice offers personal care assistance, counseling and therapies.
-Hospice Care of America provides bereavement follow up with families for 13 months after the death of their loved one along with grief counseling and support throughout the dying process.
+Hospice Care of America provides grief counseling and support throughout the dying process.
+Bereavement follow-up continues with families for 13 months after the death of their loved one.

 In-Home Nursing Care

-Hospice Care of America will provide in-home nursing care for those patients living at their own home, with a relative, or in a nursing center.
-Hospice Care of America patients benefit from continued care by a primary nurse.
+Hospice Care of America will provide in-home nursing care for patients living at their own home, with a relative, or in a nursing center.
+Hospice Care of America patients benefit from continued managed by a registered nurse.
 Patients also have the option of using the 24-hour on call triage nurse.
-The Hospice Care of America nursing staff is professional, caring and well equipped to evaluate a person's comfort and make recommendations for symptom management.
+The Hospice Care of America nursing staff is professional, caring, and well equipped to evaluate a person's comfort and make recommendations for symptom management.